IRS Forms

 • Keep your S election valid.
 You need an accepted Form 2553, eligible shareholders, and a single class of stock.
 If the election terminates, filing switches to Form 1120 for the C‑corp period.

-• Expect updated K‑2/K‑3 rules.
-For tax year 2024 returns filed in 2025, the IRS expanded exceptions and clarified the “one‑month date” request process for K‑3.
+• Expect K‑2/K‑3 rules to apply.
+For tax year 2025 returns, the IRS keeps the expanded exceptions and the clarified “one‑month date” request process for K‑3.
 Small S‑corps meeting Schedule B, Question 11 thresholds may be excepted.

 • E‑file is now mandatory for many filers that submit 10 or more returns in a calendar year in aggregate.
 Keep acknowledgments.